lucdar/laclark.me/content/about.md

 [change of basis](https://en.wikipedia.org/wiki/Change_of_basis).
 In essence, this is the idea that we can perform a reversible action to change our perspective on a problem, making it easier to solve.
-This is something that is broadly applpicable outside of linear algebra and is generally a fun abstraction to ponder.
+This is something that is broadly applicable outside of linear algebra and is generally a fun abstraction to ponder.

 I leaned a little more into computer science than music, but I don't regret my